Fox-Hat-Team/fox-hat-anti-spam-android-docs/README.md

          /**
          * FoxHat.initialize:
          *
-         * @param apiKey 32-bit API key required for authentication.
-The API key is a unique identifier for your app.
-         * @param ivKey 16-bit initialization vector (IV) key used for encryption processes.

          * @param context The application context to be used for the initialization process.
          * @param debugMode A Boolean flag for enabling or disabling debug logs.
          *                  Set to `false` in production for better performance and cleaner logs.